broadinstitute/BioC2020Workshop_AMARETTO-Hub/README.md

 ## Learning Objectives

 Learning general concepts of biomedical data fusion:
-- concepts of network biology and medicine (single definitions for nodes and edges) versus knowledge graphs (multiple definitions for nodes and edges)
+- concepts of network biology and medicine (single definitions for nodes and edges) versus knowledge graph embedding (multiple definitions for nodes and edges)
 - multimoda data fusion (e.g., multi-omics, imaging, clinical) within biological systems using AMARETTO
-- multiscale data fusion across biological systems (e.g., model systems, patients) using Community-AMARETTO
+- multiscale data fusion across biological systems (e.g., studies of model systems, etiologies, patients) using Community-AMARETTO
 - imaging genomics interrogated for clinical relevance using Imaging-AMARETTO
 - multiple definitions for biomedical enitities and the relationships between them using AMARETTO-Hub